MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/hide-ratings-refiner.md

 [!include [banner](../includes/banner.md)]
 [!include [banner](../includes/preview-banner.md)]

-This topic provides troubleshooting guidance to hide the ratings refiner on products search and categories pages when the Dynamics 365 Commerce ratings and reviews solution is not enabled for an e-commerce site.
+This topic provides troubleshooting guidance to hide the ratings refiner on products search and categories pages when the Dynamics 365 Commerce ratings and reviews solution is not enabled for an e-commerce channel.

 ## Description